woomora/woomora.github.io/research.md

 ![](https://raw.githubusercontent.com/woomora/woomora.github.io/main/images/UCR.png)

-  > I use data on skin tone, ethnoracial identities, and income to study Latin America’s ethnoracial inequalities.
+  > I use data on skin tone, ethnoracial identities, and income to study Latin America's ethnoracial inequalities.
 First, I present stylized facts on ethnoracial identity formation: skin tone and language shape identity choices.
 Second, I provide evidence of a skin tone premium.
 In an eleven-color palette, each darker shade in skin tone on average leads to a 3% decrease in income, with heterogeneity across countries.
 My analysis suggests that racial discrimination is the primary mechanism.
 Finally, I estimate the economic development consequences of racial inequality.
-Subnational regions with higher income inequality between racial groups have worse economic development.
+National and subnational regions with higher income inequality between racial groups have worse economic development.